danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 {
     ...
     fun inject(activity: PetActivity) {
-        // Note: sqlitePetDataSource is a member of this Injector class activity.petListPresenter = PetListPresenter(sqlitePetDataSource) // <- Here we set the member, or "inject" it }
+        // Note: sqlitePetDataSource could be a member of this Injector class, or it might be provided by a factory activity.petListPresenter = PetListPresenter(sqlitePetDataSource) // <- Here we set the member, or "inject" it }
 }